Nick Foles: Jacksonville Jaguars

 On March 13, 2019, Foles signed a four-year contract worth $88 million with the Jacksonville Jaguars. $50.1 million was guaranteed and could pay up to $102 million with incentives.

-In Week 1 of the 2019 season, Foles started the game against the Kansas City Chiefs completing 5 of 8 passes for 75 yards and a touchdown, but suffered a shoulder injury in the first quarter and was ruled out the rest of the game.
-Later that day, it was revealed that Foles had suffered a broken left clavicle and underwent surgery the next day.
-He was designated for return from injured reserve on October 23, 2019, and began practicing with the team.
+Foles started in the season opener against the Kansas City Chiefs completing 5 of 8 passes for 75 yards and a touchdown, but suffered a shoulder injury in the first quarter and was ruled out the rest of the game.
+It was later revealed that he suffered a broken left clavicle, and he underwent surgery the next day.
+Foles was designated for return from injured reserve on October 23, 2019, and began practicing with the team.
 On November 5, Foles was activated and was named the starting quarterback over rookie Gardner Minshew, who had been filling in for him as the starter.

-Foles made his return from injury in Week 11 against the Indianapolis Colts.
-In the game, Foles threw for 296 yards, two touchdowns, and one interception in the 33–13 loss.
-In Week 13 against the Tampa Bay Buccaneers, Foles completed 7 of 14 passes for just 93 yards with one interception and no touchdowns (and also losing 2 fumbles) before being benched for Minshew after the Jaguars were losing by a score of 25–0 at halftime.
-Without Foles, the Jaguars went on to lose the game 28–11.
+Foles made his return from injury in Week 11 against the Indianapolis Colts, throwing for 296 yards, two touchdowns, and an interception during the 33–13 loss.
+Two weeks later against the Tampa Bay Buccaneers, Foles completed 7 of 14 passes for just 93 yards with an interception and no touchdowns (and also losing 2 fumbles) before being benched for Minshew after the Jaguars were losing by a score of 25–0 at halftime.
+Without Foles, the Jaguars went on to lose 28–11.
 Days after the game, head coach Doug Marrone announced that Foles would be benched and Minshew would retake the starting job.
-Foles would finish the 2019 season with only four starts in four games, throwing for three touchdowns and two interceptions.
+Foles would finish the 2019 season with only four starts in four games, throwing for 736 yards, three touchdowns, and two interceptions.